parityboy/Cryptostorm/README.md

 # Cryptostorm
-Node lists and configuration files for Cryptostorm
+Node lists and configuration files for Cryptostorm on Android, iOS, Linux and OS X.